Donald Trump Claims He Would Have Received Nobel Peace Prize ‘If They Gave It Out Fairly’

 Donald Trump volleyed with reporters on Monday, and during the exchange, the president complained that the Nobel Peace Prize process was rigged against him.
-According to Politico, Trump asserted that he would have received the prize by now, but that the selection committee didn’t use a fair process to select recipients.
+According to Politico, President Trump asserted that he would have received the prize by now, but that the selection committee didn’t use a fair process to select recipients.

 “I would get a Nobel prize for a lot of things, if they give it out fairly, which they don’t,” he said.